Estimated reading time: 6 minutes

 9. Church Vote

-Do church members get a vote in this, or is this a board decision?
+Consider if church members get a vote in this, or is this a board decision?

-This should be considered very carefully because you want to bring everyone on board and don’t want to lose members in the process.
+This question should be considered very carefully because you want to bring everyone on board and don’t want to lose members in the process.

 You need to remember that people who support a church often feel like they should have a say in major decisions.